-Israeli forces kill 28 in Gaza protests as anger mounts over U.S. Embassy
+Israeli forces kill 41 in Gaza protests as anger mounts over U.S. Embassy

 “Many may get martyred today, so many, but the world will hear our message.
 Occupation must end,” he said.

-Later in the day, Israeli leaders and a U.S. delegation including Treasury Secretary Steven Mnuchin and President Donald Trump’s daughter and son-in-law, Ivanka Trump and Jared Kushner, were due to attend the opening of the embassy relocated from Tel Aviv to Jerusalem.
+Israeli leaders and a U.S. delegation including Treasury Secretary Steven Mnuchin and President Donald Trump’s daughter and son-in-law, Ivanka Trump and Jared Kushner, were due to attend the opening of the embassy, relocated from Tel Aviv to Jerusalem in a controversial decision.

-“A great day for Israel,” the U.S. president, who stoked Arab anger by recognising Jerusalem as Israel’s capital in December, said in a tweet.
+“A great day for Israel,” the U.S. president, who stoked Arab anger by recognising disputed Jerusalem as Israel’s capital in December, said in a tweet.

-Prime Minister Benjamin Netanyahu, in lockstep with Trump over fulfilling a long-standing U.S. promise to move the embassy to the holy city and over the president’s withdrawal from the Iran nuclear deal last week, echoed the sentiment.
+Prime Minister Benjamin Netanyahu, in lockstep with Trump over fulfilling a long-standing U.S. promise to move the embassy to the holy city and over Washington’s withdrawal from the Iran nuclear deal last week, echoed the sentiment.

-“What a moving day for the people of Israel and the State of Israel,” Netanyahu wrote on Twitter.
+“What a moving day for the people of Israel and the State of Israel,” Netanyahu said.

+The Palestinians, who seek their own future state with its capital in East Jerusalem, have been outraged by Trump’s shift from previous administrations’ preference for keeping the U.S. Embassy in Tel Aviv pending progress in peace efforts.

+Those talks, aimed a finding a two-state solution to the Israel-Palestinian conflcit, have been frozen since 2014.
+Other international powers worry that the U.S. move could also inflame Palestinian unrest in the occupied West Bank, which Israel captured along with East Jerusalem in the 1967 Middle East war.

 The Israeli military identified three of those killed as armed militants whom it said tried to place explosives near the fence in the southern Gaza Strip.